robintsunny/StudyGuideNotes/javascript.md

 ### What type of function is invoked with the new keyword?
 What does this function return?
 Constructor Functions, returns an object

+### How can you stop event bubbling?
+event.stopPropagation()

+### What is the difference between event.target and event.currentTarget?
+event.target – the deepest element that originated the event. event.currentTarget (=this) – the current element that handles the event (the one that has the handler on it)

+### What does stopImmediatePropagation do?
+stops the bubbling and prevent handlers on the current element from running